No-regret Learning in Price Competitions under Consumer Reference Effects: Convergence Results

-where $\V$ can be viewed as some absolute constant, and $\BDi$ is Bregman divergence w.r.t. strongly convex regularizer $R_{i}$.\footnote{The Bregman divergence $\BD: \mathcal{C} \times \mathcal{C} \to \R^+$ associated with convex and continuously differentiable function $R: \mathcal{C} \to \R$ and convex set $\mathcal{C} \subset \R$ is defined as $ \BD(x,y) \defeq R(x) - R(y) - R'(y) (x-y)$.} At a high level, the above equations show that the distance between $p_i^*$ and $p_{i,t}$ becomes smaller over time and hence implies convergence to the SNE.
+where $\V$ can be viewed as some absolute constant, and $\BDi$ is Bregman divergence w.r.t. strongly convex regularizer $R_{i}$.
+At a high level, the above equations show that the distance between $p_i^*$ and $p_{i,t}$ becomes smaller over time and hence implies convergence to the SNE.
 The inequality (a) follows from classical mirror descent proofs; and inequality (b) utilizes the variational stability condition by choosing suitable $\epsilon_{t}$ (for example $\epsilon_{t} = \Theta(1/t)$).
 However, this procedure will not be applicable in our setting as nature is inflexible in the sense that it always takes the constant step size sequence $1-a$, while the two firms are unaware of how nature updates, and may independently use different step sizes (e.g. decreasing step sizes).